 More specifically, the Sport teams' segment could be adversely impacted by negative sportive results induced by no fans in stadiums, cancelation of competitions or games.

 CHARGES AND EXPENSES

 The SICAV pays out of its assets all taxes and expenses payable by the SICAV.
-Those expenses include fees payable to:
+Those expenses include: